 The logging of engine ground running is completed by the daa Airside Management Unit and is compiled in an operations log.
 For 2021 engine ground running was facilitated at Engine Test sites 1, 4 and RWY 16/34 for high power while idle speed runs were completed on stand as required.
-Operational logging of idle speed test runs is not ordinarily undertaken by the daa Airside Management Unit and as such Table 5 below details the 2020-2021 comparison without idle speed.
-The duration of the tests performed in 2021 are further noted in Table 6.
+Operational logging of idle speed test runs is not ordinarily undertaken by the daa Airside Management Unit and as such Table 5 and 6 below details the 2020-2021 comparison without idle speed.
+The duration of the tests performed in 2021 are further noted in Table 7 by time of day.